LEISURE WEEKEND & DAY TRIPS

 Open to adults (18 years or older) with a developmental disability who live with their families, independently or in a certified residential setting.
 Bowling is a 6-week program, held during the summer from 3-5 pm, at a local bowling alley.
 Limited transportation home from bowling is available for those who live in the Utica area and enrolled in our Dial-A-Drive service.

-The Special Olympics’ Medical and Consent release forms MUST BE FILLED OUT and complete for each athlete and the athlete’s doctor before a person is deemed eligible to bowl.
+The Special Olympics’ Medical and Consent release forms MUST BE COMPLETED for each athlete and the athlete’s doctor before a person is deemed eligible to bowl.
 The Special Olympics Medical and Consent release forms are the ONLY physical forms accepted for this program and can remain on file for three years.
 Both forms are provided below.

 *Transportation to and from Camp is provided from The Arc’s Leisure Center at 14 Arnold Avenue in Utica for those enrolled in The Arc’s Dial-A-Drive service.
 The Charles B. Wolkon Day Camp is located at 506 Hacadam Road in Frankfort, NY 13340.